SubstrateLabs/selectron/README.md

 ## Contributing

-Generating parsers is easy by design:
+Generating parsers is easy, because it's mostly automated:

 1. Clone the repo
 2. Run the CLI (`make dev`).
 Connect to Chrome.